10 Winter Driving Tips From Young Drivers of Canada

 9. Don’t panic if you get stuck.
 Drivers should realize that getting stuck in a storm or snowbank isn’t the end of the world.
 The first rule is not to panic.
 Drivers should avoid becoming overexerted by trying to push their vehicle out of its situation.
 Drivers should stay in their vehicles to avoid exposure to the elements.
 Running the vehicle’s motor sparingly is a good idea, but drivers must ensure the exhaust pipe is free and clear of any obstructions including snow.
 Leaving the window open slightly to allow for fresh air flow is necessary to keep drivers safe.
 Keep watch for other vehicles.

 10. Travel with a fully charged phone.
-A cellphone can let friends and family know where you are and can be used to call for help.
+A mobile phone can let friends and family know where you are and can be used to call for help.
 Avoid using the phone while driving, it is against the law and can divert a driver’s attention from the road.

 Young Drivers of Canada encourages drivers to practice these 10 tips to ensure they are safe during the winter driving season.
-Drivers need to ensure they make the best judgment to ensure their safety and the safety of others on the road.
-To learn more about winter driving or book a winter driving course, visit www.ydwinterdriving.com.
+Drivers need to make the best judgment to ensure their safety and the safety of others on the road.